kaapstorm/pregnant_justice/src/04_ectopic.rst

 "Yeah, that's right," confirmed Herman Crowbell.

-"So, if we forget everything anyone said, and look only at the facts, here is what we've got: You have an incision on your abdoment.
-It's straight, about three fingers long.
+"So, if we forget everything anyone said, and look only at the facts, here is what we've got: You have a scar on your abdoment.
+It's straight, about two inches long.
 It's not a tear.
 You got it at the end of September.
 It's now the middle of December.
 And you have a placenta attached to your kidney, containing a human fetus roughly at the start of its second trimester."